aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/gridwebbean/_index.md

 ```

-whether the tab navigation button is show,the default value is true.
+Gets whether the tab navigation button is show,the default value is true.

 **Returns:**
 boolean